shalom2552/TerminalIdleTycoon/README.md

 <br>

 ## Usage
-1. Make sure python3 is installed on your machine
+1. Make sure that python3 is installed on your machine
 ```bash
 sudo apt-get -y install python3
 python3 --version
 ```
-2. Go to file location
+2. Go to the file location
 ```bash
 cd ~/{your_download_folder}/TerminalIdleTycoon/
 ```